ukautz/cdktf-contextual-app/README.md

 { "name3": "some value" }
 ```

-Assuming the above environment is availble at exuction time, it will be used during:
+Assuming the above environment is available at execution time, it will be used during:

 ```shell
 $ cdktf synth